-When I was 12, I started work (with my parent's permission, of course) at a local golf course.
-That job experience led to an opportunity at a country club in the Boston area.
+I began working at the age of 12 (with my parent's permission, of course) at a local golf course.
+That job experience led to an opportunity at a private country club in the Boston area.
 Among its members were academic staff at local universities, including Boston College, Babson, Bentley, College of the Holy Cross, Emerson, Harvard, MIT, and Northeastern.
 Members who worked at these universities were always up for a chat about their current research, teaching, and talented students they were supervising.
 These conversations piqued my interest in scholarly pursuits, despite that at the time the vision for my life had me working in the golf business.

 During winter when golf courses in New England are closed, I enrolled in extra-curricular art classes.
 In my junior year, the Department of Art at Boston University invited local school districts to nominate talented art students for a 12-week figure drawing course.
 My local school district nominated me, among other members of my cohort.
 I was admitted and completed the course for college credit.
 The arts were a large part of my upbringing, and remain so to this day.
 Still, I had never heard of philosophy, outside the occasional reference to Plato or Descartes in civics or maths class, until my second year of university study at Methodist University.